tmtsoftware/csw/docs/src/main/create-component.md

 @@@ note { title=Note }

-If the component developer wishes to write the handler implementation as java code, then he/she needs to implement the java version of `ComponentHandlers` which is `JComponentHandlers`.
+If the component developer wishes to write the handler implementation in java, then he/she needs to implement the java version of `ComponentHandlers` which is `JComponentHandlers`.
 The source code of `JComponentHandlers` can be referred [here](https://github.com/tmtsoftware/csw-prod/blob/master/csw-framework/src/main/scala/csw/framework/javadsl/JComponentHandlers.scala).
+Any further reference to `ComponentHandlers` should implicitly also apply to `JComponentHandlers`.

 @@@

 ## Constructing the Component

-After writing the handlers, component developer needs to wire them up with framework.
+After writing the handlers, component developer needs to wire it up with framework.
 In order to do this, developer needs to implement a `ComponentBehaviorFactory`.
 This factory should to be configured in configuration file for the component.
 The sample of configuration file is discussed next.
 The `csw-framework` then picks up the full path of `ComponentBehaviorFactory` from configuration file and spawn the component handlers using this factory as a process of